AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-04-seo-blogging-tips.md

 At the end of the day, one of the best SEO blogging tips is a recommendation straight from Google itself: **Create high-quality content**.
 After all, what use is there in repeating what countless other people have already documented ad nauseam, or churning out low-quality posts for the sake of inflating your blog's apparent value?

+{% quote "Search Engine Optimization (SEO) Starter Guide", "https://support.google.com/webmasters/answer/7451184?hl=en" %}
-{% include quote.html quote: "Creating compelling and useful content will likely influence your website more than any of the other factors discussed here.
-Users know good content when they see it and will likely want to direct other users to it.", source: "Search Engine Optimization (SEO) Starter Guide", cite: "https://support.google.com/webmasters/answer/7451184?hl=en" %}
+  Creating compelling and useful content will likely influence your website more than any of the other factors discussed here.
+Users know good content when they see it and will likely want to direct other users to it.
+{% endquote %}

 Ask yourself this question as you're working on a blog post: If I came across this years ago as I was trying to learn more about X, how would I feel as a reader?
 Would I be frustrated that it simply regurgitates what millions of other blog posts have already failed to teach me?
 Or would I be thrilled to have finally found a comprehensive resource unlike others on the market?